petergithub/notes/01Technology/gitNotes.md

 ### Most recent

-`git checkout -b hotfix upstream/master` create a new branch from upstream `git log -m --name-only` List all modified files in git merge commit `git log -S<string> -- *.php` show a list of commits where the relevant_string was either added or removed in any PHP file in the project.
-`git rev-list --all | xargs git grep <string>`
+`git checkout -b hotfix upstream/master` create a new branch from upstream `git rev-list --all | xargs git grep <string>`
 `ssh -Tv git@gitlab.com` get `Welcome to GitLab, Anonymous!`